appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1 and L2*
 1. Provide a list of any external user authentication services.
-2. If a proprietary user authentication service is used by the application, provide a written description of the out of band verifier expiration process. (if used)
+2. If a proprietary user authentication service is used by the application, provide a written description of the out of band verifier expiration process.